gmail unsubscribeemail managementproductivity

 Tips:

-• Look for "No thanks, just unsubscribe" link
+• Look for the "No thanks, just unsubscribe" link

-• Scroll to bottom for final unsubscribe button
+• Scroll to the bottom for the final unsubscribe button

 Compliance: Legal but user-hostile